MiauW13/offchain-bot/README.md

-# Ergo-Dex offchain-bot without docker
+# Ergo-Dex offchain-bot without docker on mobile phone

 This guidence come from my own issue which is i want to run the Dex offchain bot on the mechine that cannot suport docker, maybe someone out there have same problem as I did, and want to run offchain bot without docker

-I only try this methode only on linux and maybe it will work on windows where Wsl had been installed and using it to run the script